How to mix screed by hand

 It is essential to monitor the consistency of the mix as you add water to ensure that it doesn’t become too wet or too dry.
 The ideal consistency should be workable and cohesive, allowing you to form it into a shape without it crumbling or being too liquid.
 The consistency can be adjusted gradually by adding small amounts of water or dry mix until the desired result is achieved.

-See also How to clean metal garden furniture
+See also How to fade beard

 By hand-mixing the screed, you have the flexibility to fine-tune the consistency according to the specific requirements of each project.
 This flexibility allows for better control over the application process, resulting in a higher-quality finished product.